gobbyo/IoT/docs/tutorial-deployiothub.md

 - Completed the [Tutorial: Configure your Windows Cloud Machine](tutorial-configure.md)

 ## Create an Azure Resource Group for your IoT Hub

+In this section you'll create a resource group for your IoT Hub and Storage Account.
+A resource group is a logical container in Azure that holds related resources for an Azure solution.
+There are several benefits to creating a resource group for your Azure services:

+- **Organization**.
+Resource groups can help you organize your Azure resources in a logical and meaningful way, which can make it easier to manage and understand your Azure infrastructure.
+- **Cost management**.
+Resource groups can be used to manage costs associated with your Azure resources.
+For example, you can use a resource group to monitor and track the costs of your resources, and apply tags to your resources to help you better understand how your costs are being incurred.
+- **Resource management**.
+Resource groups provide a convenient way to manage the lifecycle of your Azure resources.
+For example, you can use a resource group to deploy, update, and delete resources as a group, rather than managing them individually.
+- **Access control**.
+Resource groups can be used to control access to your Azure resources.
+For example, you can use resource policies or role-based access control to grant or restrict access to specific resource groups or resources within them.

+Overall, creating a resource group for your Azure services can provide a number of benefits, including improved organization, cost management, resource management, and access control.

 Before starting this section be sure to open Visual Studio (VS) Code, select the `Terminal > New Terminal...` menu and [Authenticate your Azure Subscription](howto-connecttoazure.md) using the PowerShell (PS) session.